simeononsecurity/simeononsecurity.ch/content/articles/comparing-mobile-app-development-native-vs-hybrid/index.en.md

 Native apps offer several advantages, including:

-1. **Performance**: Native apps are known for their superior performance as they are optimized for a specific platform.
+1. **Performance**: Native apps are known for their superior performance as they're optimized for a specific platform.
 They leverage the full capabilities of the device, providing faster response times and smoother user experiences.

-2. **Access to Platform-specific Features**: Native apps have access to a wide range of platform-specific features and APIs, allowing developers to create highly functional and feature-rich applications.
-They can seamlessly integrate with device hardware, use camera functionalities, access sensors, and leverage platform-specific services.
+2. **Access to Platform-specific Features**: Native apps have access to many platform-specific features and APIs, allowing developers to create highly functional and feature-rich applications.
+They can smoothly integrate with device hardware, use camera functionalities, access sensors, and leverage platform-specific services.

-3. **Better User Experience**: Native apps provide a seamless user experience, as they are designed and developed with the platform's guidelines and UI standards in mind.
+3. **Better User Experience**: Native apps provide a smooth user experience, as they're designed and developed with the platform's guidelines and UI standards in mind.
 This results in an intuitive and familiar interface for users.

 ### Considerations for Native App Development